Custom «Political Journal» Sample Essay

 Journal Entry #2

 Nowadays, the price of prescription drugs has become an extremely topical and widely debated issue in the USA with the overwhelming majority of citizens, calling for some decisive action to be taken by the federal government.
-This is the main topic of the article entitled “Administration is seeking ways to keep prescription drugs affordable” by Roert Pear that was published on November 20, 2015, by The New York Times.
+This is the main topic of the article entitled “Administration is seeking ways to keep prescription drugs affordable” by Robert Pear that waspublished on November 20, 2015, by The New York Times.
 The concern about the price and affordability of live-saving drugs has been caused by an overnight surge in the price of medication against parasitic infection from $13.5 to $750 per pill, produced by Turing Pharmaceutical (Pear, 2015).
 As a response to this significant price increase and other similar concerns voiced by common citizens facing huge bills and worrying about their future inability to afford necessary drugs, the Obama Administration has begun building a political case around the issue and organized a forum, inviting doctors, lobbyists, insurers, drugmakers, and consumer advocates (Pear, 2015).
 They have attempted to find a possible solution to the issue, potentially through some governmental action.

 Limited Time offer!